Click To Read More

 How long does it take to go around Camera Obscura?

-Camera Obscura and World of Illusions is split across six floors in one building, and most people take between 1.5 to 2 hours to walk around it at a leisurely pace.
+Camera Obscura and World of Illusions are split across six floors in one building, and most people take between 1.5 and 2 hours to walk around it at a leisurely pace.

 Does Camera Obscura have a lift?